Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 handling.
 It's also a lot easier to understand how a program works, because everything is executed from ``main``, rather than having arbitrary execution anywhere.

+Hopefully now you have a better understanding and appreciation of how Haskell handles I/O in a purely functional way.

 ..
 [1] I/O is short for input / output, and it includes things like reading / writing a file,
        sending / receiving stuff over the internet, printing to the console, etc.